Feature request #54

 "_v.label.sa_ makes a label-file from a GRASS vector map with labels created from attributes in the attached table.
 The labels are placed in as optimal place as possible."

-#4 Updated by springmeyer - almost 12 years ago
+#4 Updated by springmeyer - about 12 years ago

 + 1 on this being a fairly critical.
 I would support prioritizing default collision avoidance / filtering as a first feature.
 This could be a checkbox in the label tab that is on by default and would prevent layers from rendering all their labels when major overlap/collision will occur.
 This will help basic QGIS aesthetics and performance.
 An example of the performance hit is that when rendering a world_borders shapefile ( ~500kb) and all the country name labels are placed by default, QGIS hangs unresponsively for about 7 seconds.
 (I'm running 0.10.0 on Max OS 10.5 with 2GB ram and loading the shapefile from http://thematicmapping.org/downloads/TM_WORLD_BORDERS_SIMPL-0.2.zip).